joshua5201/ci-jenkins-docker-rails/README.md

 ## Basic Docker Usage

+Note:  All commands should run with sudo permission unless you have set the docker group.
 ### Terminologies
 1. Container: VM-like instance running processes.
 2. Image: Disk image for containers.
 Defined by a Dockerfile.
 You can get a lot of images from [Docker Hub](https://hub.docker.com/)